-Of course, these large dogs actually require a bit of extra effort.
+Of course, these large dogs actually require best dog food for labs.
 They’re not at the hard-to-take-care-of end of the scale, but with some forethought, you can help make sure that your labrador grows up into a well-muscled dog with a beautiful coat.

 Special Considerations When Feeding Labrador Retrievers

 There are a number of special considerations to take into account when you’re feeding your lab.
 Unlike bully dogs, they don’t quite have the same voracious “never gonna chew” appetite, but you’ll still want to keep an eye on the frequency and amount you feed your lab.

 As a puppy, they should be fed four times per day, as one or two large feedings can cause the runs and no one wants to deal with that.